Skip to content

 • investigating scholarships or bursaries that cover school fees and other expenses

-• negotiating a payment arrangement
+• negotiating a payment plan

 • requesting a temporary suspension of your fees.